 Focus of research of Antti-Jussi Ämmälä, MD (UEF 2002) is to study the effect of subjective and objective sleep difficulties on DNA methylation in adolescents.
 Additionally, following Barker´s hypothesis, he studies how prenatal conditions effect on intrauterine development of a child.
 He is keen to explore the effect of prenatal maternal stress, weight, sleep quality and attachment style on telomere length and methylation of a newborn.
 In this context he also uses gene- environment interaction analysis to find out how these factors contribute to later development of child.

-Tuula Tanskanen, RN, MHC (Nurse Practitioner, Sleep Medicine)
+Tuula Tanskanen, PhD student, RN, MHC (Nurse Practitioner, Sleep Medicine)

 Sleep and circadian rhythm disruption is common in schizophrenia.
 Cognitive behavioural therapy for insomnia (CBT-I) is an evidence-based treatment for insomnia.
 There is evidence that CBT-I can also be used to treat a patient with a major psychiatric disorders, but RCT studies have little published.
 The focus of Tuula Tanskanen's RCT study is to determine can CBT-I improve sleep, quality of life and well-being in patients in schizophrenia.